apache/incubator-streampark-website/docs/development/model.md

 Development with the `Java` API can not omit the `main()` method due to the limitations of the language itself, so it will be a standard `main()` function,.
 The user needs to create the `StreamingContext` manually. `StreamingContext` is a very important class, which will be introduced later.

 :::tip tip
-The above lines of `scala` and `Java` code are the basic skeleton code necessary to develop `DataStream` with Apache StreamPark.
-Developing a `DataStream` program with Apache StreamPark.
+The above lines of `scala` and `Java` code are the basic skeleton code necessary to develop `DataStream` with Apache StreamPark™.
+Developing a `DataStream` program with Apache StreamPark™.
 Starting from these lines of code, Java API development requires the developer to manually start the task `start`.
 :::

 ### Flink Sql